evgenyb/evgenyb.github.io/_posts/2023-01-25-iac-with-azure-devops-workshop-labs.md

 As always, labs are [available](https://github.com/evgenyb/iac-workshops/tree/main/iac-with-azure-devops) and you are welcome to work with them.

-Here is AKS workshops road-map for 2021-2022:
+Here is IaC workshops road-map for 2021-2022:

 * Azure API Management 101
 * Azure Networking 101